David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Portable Welding Kit Masterpiece

 **When:** At any point during the engineer’s activation.
-**Effect:** The engineer chooses a construct, broken weapon or broken armor within 1” of it.
+**Effect:** The engineer chooses a construct, broken weapon or broken armour within 1” of it.
 If he choose a construct, it recovers 5 Health.
 If he chooses a broken weapon, it is fixed, and may be used again.

 ### Landmine Masterpiece

 **When:** At any point during the engineer’s activation.
 **Effect:** The engineer places a landmine on the floor or wall.
-If any creature moves within 1” of the landmine, it explodes, and every figure within 3” of it takes a \+5 Shooting attack, ignoring 2 points of armor from the targets.
+If any creature moves within 1” of the landmine, it explodes, and every figure within 3” of it takes a \+5 Shooting attack, ignoring 2 points of armour from the targets.
 The Engineer may only have 2 landmines active at a time.

 ### Hookshot Masterpiece